-King George’s War ceded Cape Breton back to France.
+Settlement of King George's War ceded Cape Breton back to France.
 The quid pro quo was that the French, who had seized British holdings in India, would return Madras to Great Britain.
 New Englanders were outraged.
 Prescient leaders here recognized that there would be another war with France; and the difficult task of taking Louisbourg would have to be accomplished again.

 The French and Indian War (1753-1760) required the conquest of Louisbourg again.
 What Willard doesn't say is that Elisha Williams was called back by New England to reprise his King George's War role, in part, during the French and Indian War.